The proceedings were conducted in a Virtual Committee via video call.

 To conclude, my amendments would ensure, first, that specific focus is placed in that broad discretion on whether the refusal to disclose information is deliberate and therefore culpable, hence also relevant to consideration of the likely risk that the prisoner will pose; and secondly, that when considering questions of the prisoner’s capacity to make the decision to refuse to disclose the information, the Parole Board is doing so by express reference to the provisions of the Mental Capacity Act 2005.
 This is of no little importance, given the time-specific nature of the test for capacity in the Act.
 The focus of the Parole Board’s attention should be on whether the prisoner currently has the capacity to make the decision, rather than the position historically.
 This will be of particular relevance where the prisoner has a progressive condition such as dementia.

-The Parole Board’s broader discussion to take account of all other relevant factors remains unfettered by the amendments.
+The Parole Board’s broader discretion to take account of all other relevant factors remains unfettered by the amendments.
 I urge the noble and learned Lord to consider these amendments and the attempt behind them seriously.
 I believe that they in no way undermine this important Bill; rather, they strengthen it by directing the Parole Board explicitly to determine whether prisoners’ withholding of information is deliberate, conscious and therefore culpable, and not unimportantly a potentially legitimate signifier of continued risk.
 I beg to move.

 My Lords, I will speak to Amendments 2 and 4, to which I have added my name.
 I am most grateful to the noble Baroness, Lady Bull, for her introduction to the group.
 I too completely understand the policy reasons that have given rise to the Bill.
 I have the deepest sympathy for those who feel that they can have no closure until they are given the information that the Bill refers to.